Connect with others who understand.

 • The type of breast cancer surgery you had (e.g., mastectomy or lumpectomy)

-• Any adjuvant treatments you may need after breast cancer surgery
+• Any additional treatments you may need after breast cancer surgery

-• The look and feel you want to achieve with the reconstructed breast
+• The look and feel you want for your reconstructed breast

 • Insurance coverage

-Together, you and your doctor will determine the best option.
-There are two main types of breast reconstruction surgeries — implant reconstruction or tissue or flap reconstruction.
+Together, you and your doctor will choose the best option for you.
+There are two main types of breast reconstruction surgeries — implant reconstruction and tissue or flap reconstruction.

-Within these, there are many more options to choose from, depending on your goals and other factors.
-Nipple reconstruction can also be performed after the breasts heal.
-Some people may also choose to have surgery to change the unaltered breast, such as a breast reduction or lift, to achieve better symmetry between the breasts.
+Within these main options, there are many choices to consider, depending on your goals and other factors.
+After the breast area heals, nipple reconstruction can also be done.
+Some people may also choose to have surgery on the other breast, such as a breast reduction or lift, to make both breasts look the same.
+This can be helpful for both appearance and comfort.

 Breast Implant Reconstruction

-• Do not want more surgery and longer recovery times associated with tissue reconstruction
+• Don’t want more surgery or longer recovery times from tissue reconstruction

 • Have enough breast skin and tissue to support an implant

-• Are not undergoing adjuvant treatment after breast cancer surgery
+• Are not having further treatment after breast cancer surgery

-• Do not want extra scar tissue or incisions from tissue reconstruction
+• Don’t want extra scar tissue or cuts from tissue reconstruction

-During your mastectomy, your surgeon may place a tissue expander.
-This is an empty breast implant that is filled with air or water over the course of six to eight weeks, which helps the breast tissue around it expand.
-This prepares the body for a more permanent implant later on.
+During your mastectomy, your surgeon might place a tissue expander.
+This is an empty breast implant that’s slowly filled with air or water over six to eight weeks.
+The expander stretches the breast tissue around it.
+This prepares the body for a permanent implant later on.

-When choosing a plastic surgeon to perform this procedure, ask them questions about their experience and the techniques they use.
-Communication is important, especially in regard to your reconstruction goals.
+When choosing a plastic surgeon for this procedure, it’s important to ask about their experience and the methods they use.
+Clear communication is key, especially when talking about your goals for reconstruction.
+Here are some questions you might want to ask:

-While similar in appearance to natural breasts, breast implants tend to feel much different.
-They come in many different shapes and sizes to help you achieve a certain look.
+While breast implants placed after mastectomy are similar in appearance to natural breasts, they tend to feel much different.
+They come in different shapes and sizes to help you achieve the look you want.
 All implants are made of silicone and are filled with either silicone gel or saline.

 Silicone Gel Implants

 Silicone gel implants are prefilled with a gel and then inserted into the breast tissue.
-These implants tend to mimic the natural breast tissue better than saline implants because they look and feel softer.
+These implants tend to look and feel more like natural breast tissue than saline implants because they are softer.

-There is a small chance a silicon implant may eventually start to leak (called a gel fracture), spilling silicone gel into the body.
-This rupture can be difficult to detect because the implant often holds its shape.
-Sometimes, symptoms of a rupture may develop, including pain, irritation, or lumps, according to Mayo Clinic.
-A rupture also may affect the appearance or feel of the breast.
-In other cases, the symptoms of a rupture can be quite minimal, which is called a silent rupture.
-Researchers have not found these ruptures to cause serious health complications like reproductive issues or connective tissue disease, per Mayo Clinic.
+There’s a small chance a silicone implant may start to leak over time, spilling silicone gel into the body.
+This rupture (tear) can be hard to notice because the implant often keeps its shape.
+If the implant leaks, you might develop symptoms like pain, irritation, or lumps, according to Mayo Clinic.
+A rupture may also affect how the breast looks or feels.
+Sometimes, though, there are very few signs of a leak, or none at all.
+This is called a silent rupture.
+Studies show that a silicone rupture does not cause serious health problems like reproductive issues or connective tissue disease.

-The U.S. Food and Drug Administration (FDA) recommends that people who receive implants undergo periodic MRIs or ultrasounds to ensure there are no ruptures.
-These begin around five to six years after the implant is placed and they should be repeated every two to three years.
+The U.S. Food and Drug Administration (FDA) recommends that people with silicone implants get regular MRIs or ultrasounds to check for leaks.
+These should start five to six years after the implant is placed, and every two to three years after that.

 Saline Implants

-Saline implants, on the other hand, arrive empty and are filled with salt water after the plastic surgeon places them in the body.
-They often feel firmer than silicone gel implants.
-Because they are filled with salt water, you are not required to have screenings done after receiving one of these implants.
+Saline implants are inserted empty and then filled with salt water after the breast surgeon places them in the body.
+They usually feel firmer than silicone gel implants.
+Because they are filled with salt water, you don’t need regular screenings after getting saline implants.

-If they burst, your breast will “deflate,” which you’ll likely notice.
-The salt water that leaks into the body will be absorbed without causing health or safety issues.
-If this happens, you will need to have surgery to remove or replace the shell.
+If a saline implant bursts, your breast will “deflate,” and you’ll probably notice.
+The salt water is safe and will be absorbed by your body without causing health or safety issues.
+If this happens, you will need to have surgery to remove or replace the implant shell.
+Be aware of the signs so you know when to call your doctor if something seems wrong with your implants.

 Tissue or Flap Reconstruction

 Depending on your surgeon’s skills and experience, you may either have a free flap or a pedicled flap.
-A free flap is a tissue that is completely separated from its blood vessels and moved to the breast.
-On the other hand, a pedicled flap still has the original blood vessels attached and it is moved to your chest and placed under the skin.
+A free flap is a piece of tissue that is completely separated from its original blood vessels and then moved to the breast.
+A pedicled flap keeps its blood vessels attached and is moved to your chest, where it is placed under the skin.
 There, it is formed into a breast shape.
-Pedicled flaps are more common, as most surgeons are more experienced with them, and the procedure doesn’t require having to separately reconnect the blood supply to the tissue.
+Pedicled flaps are more common because most surgeons have more experience with this technique.
+Also, the procedure doesn’t require reconnecting the blood supply to the tissue.

-Many MyBCTeam members who’ve had tissue reconstruction have either had the TRAM flap (which stands for transverse rectus abdominis), in which skin is taken from the abdomen, or the latissimus dorsi flap, which is taken from the back.
+Many MyBCTeam members who’ve had tissue reconstruction have either had a transverse rectus abdominis (TRAM) flap, using skin from the abdomen, or a latissimus dorsi flap, using skin from the back.

-There are some advantages to tissue reconstruction over implants.
-The tissues used in this surgery tend to feel more like natural breasts compared to implants.
-Additionally, once the procedure is complete, the reconstructed breast will typically last for a lifetime.
+Tissue reconstruction has some advantages over implants.
+Tissue tends to feel more like natural breasts compared to implants.
+Additionally, once the surgery is complete, the reconstructed breast will typically last a lifetime.
 Implants, on the other hand, need to be replaced every few decades.
-However, tissue reconstruction does require more surgery in order to remove the tissue flap.
+However, tissue reconstruction requires more surgery to remove the tissue flap.

 Nipple Reconstruction

-After a mastectomy, some people also choose to undergo a nipple reconstruction.
-This is typically done a few months after breast reconstruction surgery so that the tissues have healed and settled into their final positions.
-The dark area around the nipple, known as the areola, can also be tattooed on to give the breast a more natural look.
+After a mastectomy, some people also choose to have a nipple reconstruction.
+This is usually done a few months after breast reconstruction surgery, when the tissues have healed and settled into their final positions.
+The dark area around the nipple, called the areola, can also be tattooed to make the breast look more natural look.

-Nipple reconstruction surgery uses tissue from the reconstructed breast to create a nipple that projects out from the breast.
-However, this tends to flatten over time and requires more surgery, extending recovery times.
-Some people choose to have the surgery and others do not.
+Nipple reconstruction uses tissue from the reconstructed breast to create a nipple that sticks out.
+However, over time, the nipple can flatten, and additional surgery may be needed, extending recovery times.
+Some people choose to have nipple reconstruction, while others do not.

-In the U.S., insurance companies that cover mastectomies are also required to cover breast reconstruction surgery.
+In the U.S., insurance companies that cover mastectomies are also required to cover breast reconstruction surgery after mastectomy.
 The exact costs covered by insurance will depend on your specific plan.
-If you need extra assistance paying for reconstruction surgery, there are breast cancer support and awareness groups that offer grants to help cover costs.
-A quick internet search is a good place to start looking for help.
+If you need extra help paying for reconstruction surgery, there are breast cancer support and awareness groups and organizations that offer grants to help with costs.
+A quick online search can help you find resources that may be available to you.

 Find Your Team